Deleting old User Profiles January 10, 2012

 Creating an entirely read-only user in PeopleSoft August 28, 2008

-Posted by Tipster in Oracle, PeopleSoft, PeopleTools, Security, SQL.comments closed
+Posted by Duncan in Oracle, PeopleSoft, PeopleTools, Security, SQL.comments closed

 On big projects it is quite likely that large numbers of developers have access to a many environments.
 Occasionally they can have access to environment which is quite important, for instance one that the customer is using for training or testing.